AIDS in Africa

 AIDS IN AFRICA SUMMARY

-Much greater numbers of people who acquired HIV over the past years aew becoming ill - it takes up to 10 years from infection to illness, so AIDS in Africa is often hidden.
-In the absence of massively expanded prevention efforts, the AIDS in Africa death toll will continue rising for another decade.
+In the absence of massively expanded prevention efforts, the AIDS in Africa death toll will continue relentlessly for another decade.
 The worst of the AIDS in Africa impact will be felt in the next decade and beyond.
 It is not too late to introduce measures to reduce that impact, including wider access to HIV medicines and help for the poor.

 Yet, there hopeful signs that the epidemic of AIDS in Africa could eventually be brought under control.
 In South Africa, HIV prevalence rates fell to 15.4% in 2001 (down from 21% in 1998) for pregnant women under 20.
 Syphilis rates among pregnant women attending antenatal clinics also fell to 2.8% in 2001, from 11.2% four years earlier—suggesting that awareness campaigns and prevention programmes are working.